rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_template.rst

 - n: create a new network report

+- a: create GEOFON annual report

-(we might implement new types in the future, such as e.g.: ``a`` for creating new annual GEOFON report templates, see :ref:`gfztreptype` for details)
+(the program is modular and allows the implementation of new types in the future, see :ref:`gfztreptype` for details)